What You Should and Shouldn’t Flush Down the Toilet

 The point is, don’t flush anything other than toilet paper and human waste.
 Pop everything else in the bin and you could just save yourself a whole lot of time and money.

-Power Rod have a wealth of experience within the industry and have provided countless customers throughout Luton, Aylesbury, Bedford, NW London, High Wycombe and the surrounding areas with first-rate services for years.
-We’re able to offer a number of comprehensive services including drainage repairs, jetting, unblocking, excavations, cleaning, CCTV drain surveys and cover & gully grate repairs too.
+Power Rod have a wealth of experience within the industry and have provided countless customers throughout Watford, Luton, Aylesbury, Bedford, Stevenage, Milton Keynes, NW London, High Wycombe and the surrounding areas with first-rate services for years.
+We’re able to offer a number of comprehensive services including drainage repairs, jetting, unblocking, drain excavations, cleaning, CCTV drain surveys and cover & gully grate repairs too.
 For more information or for advice – call our friendly team today – we’re happy to help.